SmartSpark (Sustainable Cities, Jobs and Industries)

 - Structured workshops to develop and test your idea

-- The opportunity to pitch your innovative idea
+- The opportunity to pitch their innovative idea

-At the end of the program, you will have the opportunity to pitch your idea to a panel of judges and audience.
+At the end of the program, they will have the opportunity to pitch their idea to a panel of judges and audience.
 One team will be selected to receive $3,000 to launch their business idea, as well as receiving ongoing support from Impact Hub Phnom Penh.

-You will go through this intensive program alongside fellow changemakers also passionate about strengthening Cambodia’s cities, jobs and infrastructure for a more resilient future.
-We believe that having multiple people working on similar challenges will help strengthen you all as you offer each other motivation, feedback and support.
+They are now going through this intensive program alongside fellow changemakers also passionate about strengthening Cambodia’s cities, jobs and infrastructure for a more resilient future.
+We believe that having multiple people working on similar challenges will help strengthen them all as we offer each other motivation, feedback and support.